ietf-wg-acme/acme/draft-ietf-acme-acme.md

 DISCLAIMER: This is a work in progress draft of ACME and has not yet had a thorough security analysis.

-RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH: The source for this draft is maintained in GitHub.
+RFC-EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH: The source for this draft is maintained in GitHub.
 Suggested changes should be submitted as pull requests at
 <https://github.com/ietf-wg-acme/acme>.
 Instructions are on that page as well.
 Editorial changes can be managed in GitHub, but any substantive change should be